-Goris is a town in the southern Syunik Province of Armenia.
-Located in the valley of river Goris (or Vararak), it is 254 km away from the Armenian capital Yerevan and 67 km from the provincial center Kapan.
+Goris is a town in the southern Syunik Province of Armenia, located in the valley of river Goris (or Vararak).
+Goris is 254 km away from the Armenian capital Yerevan and 67 km from the provincial center Kapan.
 Throughout its history, Goris has been known as Kores and Gorayk.
 It is supposed that the name Goris is derived from the Indo-European prelanguage words “Gor” (Rock), “Es” (To Be), i.e. Goris/Kores meaning a rocky place.

 The humankind has settled here since the Stone Age.
 Goris was first mentioned in the history of the Urartian period.
 King Rusa I (8th century BC) left a cuneiform, where he mentioned that among the 23 countries conquered by him, “Goristsa” country was one of them.